PanteaR/AutomationTesting/readme.md

 1. Gherkin -> adds support for cucumber
 2. Test Automation -> offers support for selenium and an integrated web inspector
 3. SonarQube for IDE -> linter for detecting dangerous code or potential bugs
+4. Cucumber for java -> makes easier to connect steps to glue code

 Enjoy!